percona/pmm/docs/configure-pmm/advanced_settings.md

 The **Telemetry** switch enables gathering and sending basic **anonymous** data to Percona, which helps us to determine where to focus the development and what is the uptake for each release of PMM.
 Specifically, gathering this information helps determine if we need to release patches to legacy versions beyond support, determine when supporting a particular version is no longer necessary, and understand the best frequency of releases.

-PMM Telemetry is based on data collected by various PMM components and stored inside PMM server
+PMM Telemetry is based on data collected by various PMM components and stored inside PMM Server

 -!!! note alert alert-primary ""
     When PMM is installed, telemetry is not sent immediately.
 Before the first telemetry report is generated, PMM provides users with a 24-hour grace period to disable telemetry.